Are you an artistically inclined animal lover looking for an easy way to help save animals?

 Started in July 2016, Art 4 Animals makes it a point to support local artists and crafters through promotional activities and unique opportunities that showcase and sell these artists’ works.

 “That’s kind of where we started.
-We called it ‘The Centre’.
-And, basically, we had tons of local artists, local art.
-We would have guest stars come there.
-You know, we would just advertise for the artist, and then it just really snowballed.
-And more and more artists would tell other artists we did these awesome handmade markets, which I can’t wait till we can get those going again.
-And it just—more and more artists got involved and wanted to be a part of it because we also really tried to make sure that things work for the artists because we wanted them to be promoted as well, and for people to be encouraged to shop local, find creative, unique gifts for their family and friends, but also know that in some way, either by that artist being there or by them supporting those programs, that were actually also helping our community and helping the animals who really need the funds.”
+We would just advertise for the artist, and then it just really snowballed.
+More artists got involved because we also really tried to make sure that things work for the artists.
+We wanted people to be encouraged to shop local, find creative, unique gifts… We wanted them to know that we’re actually also helping our community and the animals who really need the funds.”

 Instead of the artists giving discounts or donating their art or conducting biddings, Art 4 Animals first tried a business process framework that was based on commissions.
-However, it, later on, proved to be complicated due to the organization’s nature of being run by volunteers.
+However, it, later on, proved complicated due to the organization’s volunteer-run nature.

 Because of this, Tanisha and her team went with promotional strategies that provided artists and crafters with plenty of opportunities to showcase their creations.

 “Even now, an artist can contact us, and they can do a guest spot.
-For example, it’s a 20 dollars donation, for which is it’s really hard to find a place to showcase your work… And we would provide the table for them.
+For example, it’s a $20 donation, for which is it’s really hard to find a place to showcase your work… And we would provide the table for them.
 We help them advertise.
-The dual benefit for us is that it’s at our cool little shop, so they bring people to us, ideally, and we bring people to them.
-So, it’s kind of dually beneficial.
+The dual benefit for us is that it’s at our cool little shop.
+So, they bring people to us, and we bring people to them.
 So, yeah, basically, we just try to provide them with opportunities.”

 When asked where the idea for Art 4 Animals came from, Tanisha replied that it was the result of the realization that they also needed funds not just to help other animal rescue groups but also for their own feline rescue efforts.

-Essentially, they noticed how largely successful the give-and-take scenario was as compared to merely asking people to assist in the form of donations.
+Essentially, they noticed how largely successful the give-and-take scenario was as compared to donations.
 As a result, they settled on giving their artists and crafters a specific purpose in return for their support.

 Aside from the organizational initiatives we’ve mentioned above, Art 4 Animals also gives animal lovers other avenues to help.
 For instance, if you want to show your support by becoming a sponsor, you can totally do so by sponsoring a spay, an event, a table, a cage, or a good deed.